-The meanness of the world getting you down?
+Need something to replace the election sign in your yard?
 Share some love with a Kingfield Neighborhood Association EQUITY lawn sign Pick up one of the last remaining ones with a suggested donation of $10 but we accept any amount (including free).
-You can also practice your kindness skills through conversations led by Inclusivi-tees -- We're working with the Inclusivi-tees crew as part of our BUTTER SUPPORT TEAM membership to clothe you with artist-designed shirts for a yearly donation!
-Talk to Dan if you're interested.

 you also find a bit of BUTTER at...

 Jungle Theater is preparing for the Wickhams to celebrate Christmas, we’ll be there with intermission treats (previews begin Nov.
 29)

 South High School holds its fall music concerts with fantastic choir, orchestra, band and jazz ensembles.
 Our concession treats help raise more funds for this great music program (Nov 7, 8, 9 and 11)

 We're providing support, contributions and donations to: